FRINXio/cli-testtool/README.md

 echo "LOGOUT and LOGIN again so that the limits apply"
 ```

-## Running the script to simulat a network device device:
+## Running the script to simulate a network device device:

 ```
 sudo pip install MockSSH==1.4.5